Whitepaper: Is it Wrong to be Rich in Islam?

 20% of the 10 promised paradise were rich

 Finally, of the 10 Sahaba promised paradise, two were incredibly rich.
 Abd ar-Rahmaan ibn ‘Awf and Uthman bin al-Affan.

-When ‘Abd al-Rahman ibn ‘Awf died, according to some calculations, he was worth approximately 3.1 billion dinars which, at current rates of $54.33 per gram, is more than $700bn.
+When ‘Abd al-Rahman ibn ‘Awf died, according to some calculations (I haven’t checked these in detail), he was worth approximately 3.1 billion dinars which, at current rates of $54.33 per gram, is more than $700bn.